LunaAmora/4orth/README.md

 end
 ```

-When inside a procedure, inline WASM blocks can define a contract to be used in type checking.
+When inside a procedure, inline WASM blocks have to define a contract to be used in type checking.

 ```porth
 inline proc xor int int -- int in